 Mario Figueroa, Jr. (aka GONZO247)

-Tami Merrick has lived/worked for the past 16 years at her studio in the First Ward Cultural Arts District in Houston, Texas.
+Tami Merrick has lived/worked for the past sixteen years at her studio in the First Ward Cultural Arts District in Houston, TX.
 She has extensive studies at Art League and is completing a certification at MFAH Glassell School of Art with major in painting and sculpture.
 In addition, she has a Master of Architecture degree.
 She received a Houston City Initiative Grant for an international collaboration project.
 “Rorpost Collaboration Project” was created with her artist critique organization called Art Chatter.
 She is also was part of a two artist collaborative sculpture commission at the George R. Brown convention in Houston.
 Process and color field with juxtapositions of flatten forms are inherent in her art career.
-She experiments in multi layered mediums including: ink, Mylar, collage, acrylic/ enamel/ oil paints, wood, and salvaged materials.
+She experiments in multi-layered mediums, including ink, Mylar, collage, acrylic/ enamel/ oil paints, wood, and salvaged materials.
 Her sculptural work is still in exploration and flux in terms of medium and materials.
 Most recent series worked mostly in assemblage of found materials from Houston Building recycle center.

 Dominique Røyem is the Music Director of the Fort Bend Symphony Orchestra.
 An active guest conductor, she has worked with ensembles such as the Ukrainian State Orchestra, Plevin Philharmonic, Galveston Symphony, Moores Opera Center, Sugarland Opera, HBU Opera Theatre, and the Houston Civic Orchestra.
-She was the Resident Conductor for Bayou City Concert Musicals, Music Director for Houston Grand Opera’s Opera to Go! during the 12-13 and 13-14 seasons, and the Conducting Fellow for the Allentown Symphony Orchestra’s 2012-2013 season.
+She was the Resident Conductor for Bayou City Concert Musicals, Music Director for Houston Grand Opera’s Opera to Go! during the 2012–13 and 2013–14 seasons, and the Conducting Fellow for the Allentown Symphony Orchestra’s 2012–13 season.
 She has a Doctorate in Orchestral Conducting from the University of Houston Moores School of Music.
-Her dissertation, entitled “Generic Integration and Its Expressive Potential in the Music of Kurt Weill and Richard Rodgers,” uses semiotic and genre theory to illuminate the similarities between opera and musical theatre in the 1940’s and 1950’s.
+Her dissertation, titled “Generic Integration and Its Expressive Potential in the Music of Kurt Weill and Richard Rodgers,” uses semiotic and genre theory to illuminate the similarities between opera and musical theatre in the 1940s and 1950s.
 Dominique currently lectures at the Women’s Institute of Houston.
 Her upcoming engagements can be found on www.dominiqueroyem.com, or on Twitter: @dominiqueroyem, Instagram: @dominiqueroyem, and Facebook: Dominique Røyem.

-Lori Yuill is an independent choreographer, performer and teaching artist.
+Lori Yuill is an independent choreographer, performer, and teaching artist.
 Her work challenges audiences to look at dance in new ways, and aims to create and connect to community through movement.
-She did her undergraduate work at TCU and then moved to Guatemala to perform and teach with Momentum Danza Contemporanea.
+She did her undergraduate work at Texas Christian University and then moved to Guatemala to perform and teach with Momentum Danza Contemporanea.
 In 2000 Lori returned to Houston and performed with Suchu Dance.
-In 2003 Lori moved to NY to pursue a masters degree at Sarah Lawrence College.
+In 2003 Lori moved to New York to pursue a masters degree at Sarah Lawrence College.
 She spent the next decade in New York and DC performing for Sara Rudner, Anneke Hansen, Milka Djordjevich, Stephanie Miracle, and Daniel Burkholder/The Playground.
-Lori’s choreography has been presented internationally in Paraguay, Guatemala, Brooklyn, NYC, and Houston.
-She was a 2014-2015 Artist in Residence at Dance Source Houston and received an Artist Project Grant from Houston Art Alliance to make “The Story of a Space”, a site specific piece set in Tranquility Park.
+Lori’s choreography has been presented internationally in Paraguay, Guatemala, Brooklyn, New York City, and Houston.
+She was a 2014–15 Artist in Residence at Dance Source Houston and received an Artist Project Grant from Houston Art Alliance to make “The Story of a Space”, a site specific piece set in Tranquility Park.